 Safety should always be a top concern when purchasing any product for your baby.
 Audio monitors are no exception.

 For some parents, a little extra reassurance might be necessary.
-Whether your babe is sick or a preemie, the option to monitor their vitals might be useful for you.
+Whether your baby is sick or a preemie, the option to monitor their vitals might be useful for you.
 Some monitors offer breath or heartbeat monitoring to help put your mind at ease.

 Signal range is another aspect that could be important for some.
 If you live in a large house or spend a considerable amount of time outdoors, you don’t want to be stuck close to your baby’s room because the signal doesn’t reach far enough.